-WASHINGTON - On Wednesday, Rep. Karen Bass released the following statement on the Dakota Access Pipeline:
+WASHINGTON - On Thursday evening, Rep. Karen Bass (D-Calif.) released the following statement regarding the famine in South Sudan.

 "In the wake of several years of internal conflict, growing insecurity and deliberate restriction of humanitarian activities, famine has been declared in parts of South Sudan.
 At risk are an estimated 4 million men, women, and children.

 Washington, DC – After President Donald Trump and House Republicans’ calls to investigate leaks of classified information, all House Judiciary Committee Democrats, led by House Judiciary Committee Ranking Member John Conyers, Jr. (D-MI) and Congressman Hakeem Jeffries (D-NY), today wrote to the U.S. Department of Justice (DOJ) Inspector General to call for an investigation into potential Trump Administration threats to whistleblowers.
 The letter also requests the DOJ Inspector General to investigate potential conflicts of interest that may arise with U.S. Attorney General Jeff Sessions leading the department’s investigation over these matters, given his close involvement with the Trump campaign.

 “The President’s threats to whistleblowers are reckless and dangerous,” Rep. Bass said about the letter.
 “Due to how closely the President has worked with then-Senator Sessions during the campaign, it seems only reasonable to have the Inspector General conduct this requested review.”